likmoon/4c74356b41.github.io/_posts/2017-03-05-azure-backup-without-powershell-aka-rest-api.md

 /subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.RecoveryServices/vaults/{vaultName}/backupProtectionContainers?$filter=backupManagementType eq 'AzureIaasVM'?api-version=2016-06-01"
 ```

-I believe those `IaasVMContainer;iaasvmcontainerv2;` and ,code>VM;iaasvmcontainerv2;</code> are constant if you are working with Azure VM&#8217;s that are added to Azure Backup.
+I believe those `IaasVMContainer;iaasvmcontainerv2;` and ,code>VM;iaasvmcontainerv2;</code> are constant if you are working with Azure VM's that are added to Azure Backup.
 Which leads you to this:

 ```
 DELETE